Vikashkumar0007/flora_world/README.md

 ## What's the problem?
 Nowadays, our world is facing several challalenging environmental problems.
 So, there's need to become increasingly aware of the problems that surround it.
 Most of the people are not aware about these problems, and if someone is aware, they don't know the solutions to tackle this, or they need a platform or community where with like minded people they would be able to bring positive inclination in environmental factor by contributing to environment.
-There are various problem like:
-1.Are the seeds good?
-2.If we sow them, will they turn into a huge tree?
-3.What kinds of insecticides we can use on my plant?
-4.Would excessive watering them can cause harm?
-5.Which type of soil is good for the plant?

 ## The Solution
-1.
-Water test: Take your seeds and put them in a container of water.
-Let them sit for about 15 minutes.
-Then if the seeds sink, they are still viable; if they float, they most likely will not sprout.
-2.The seed contains an embryo ready to form roots, a stem and the first leaves.
-Once the coat around the seed is moistened, the embryo cells expand and burst out in a process called germination.Then surely the seeds will germinate and grow further.

 ## How can technology help?
 ## How it works?